Swollen breast infections often show redness, warmth, pain, and visible swelling around the affected area.

 It’s easy to misread images if context is missing:

-• Poor lighting distorts color perception leading to underestimation or exaggeration of redness/swelling intensity.
+- Poor lighting can distort color perception, leading to underestimation or exaggeration of redness and swelling.

 Key Takeaways: Swollen Breast Infection Pictures—What To Look For

-Redness and swelling are common signs of infection.
+➤ Redness and swelling are common signs of infection or significant inflammation.

-Pus or discharge may be visible in severe cases.
+➤ Pus or unusual discharge may appear in more severe cases.

-Fever and chills suggest the infection is spreading.
+➤ Fever and chills can suggest the problem needs prompt medical evaluation.

 Frequently Asked Questions